 The mother's placenta usually rids the baby's body of excess bilirubin, but after birth, the child's liver takes over.
-Symptoms of hyperbilirubinemia include visible yellowing of the eyes and skin, lethargy, dehydration and poor feeding.
+Symptoms of hyperbilirubinemia include visible yellowing of the eyes and skin, lethargy, dehydration, and poor feeding.
 To diagnose hyperbilirubinemia requires direct or indirect testing of bilirubin levels.
 If a physician fails to diagnose hyperbilirubinemia, it may be medical negligence.
-When that happens, you want an experienced attorney to protect your interests.
+When that happens, you want an experienced Albany birth injury attorney to protect your interests.

 Handling Injuries Caused by Increased Bilirubin Levels

-When a doctor, physician or other medical professional negligently fails to diagnose your child with hyperbilirubinemia and injuries occur, we will aggressively protect your rights and help you seek compensation for all of your losses, from the costs of medical treatment to any physical or mental suffering or injury to your child.
+When a doctor, physician, or other medical professional negligently fails to diagnose your child with hyperbilirubinemia and injuries occur, our Albany birth injury lawyers will aggressively protect your rights and help you seek compensation for all of your losses, from the costs of medical treatment to any physical or mental suffering or injury to your child.

 Discuss Your Claim Today.
 Serving Throughout the Capital District!

 Increased bilirubin, if left untreated, can have serious, even deadly, effects on your child, and it can be devastating to you and your family.
 The personal care and the expertise of the medical malpractice team at Dreyer Boyajian LLP, can help you brighten the future for you and your child.